 - The primary use for these channels is repeater operation using 750 kHz offset.
 Channels 1-8 inclusive are used for mobile reception and channels 31-38 for mobile transmission.
-Note that additional channels 41-48 and 71-78 may also become available for repeater operation to supplement channels 1-8 and-31-38 respectively as approved by the ACMA CBRS Class Licence in Australia and the MED GURL in New Zealand.
-This radio is user upgradable at no cost if the Class Licence is amended to allow repeater use on channels 41-48 and 71-78.
-Details will be made available on our website on how to upgrade the radio to use the repeater channels, if and when approval by the ACMA CBR S Class Licence in Australia and the MED GURL in New Zealand.
+Note that additional channels 41-48 and 71-78 are also available for repeater operation to supplement channels 1-8 and-31-38 respectively as approved by the ACMA CBRS Class Licence in Australia and the MED GURL in New Zealand.
 In addition, any designated repeater channel may be used for simplex operation in areas where it is not used for repeater operation. - † Speech telephony shall be inhibited on these channels. - ‡ At the time of production Channels 61, 62 and 63 are guard channels and are not available for use.